timothymillar/TEFingerprint/docs/usage.rst

 ::

-    tef-filter-gff fingerprint.gff \
+    tef-filter-gff fingerprint.gff.gz \
         --all 'seqid=chr1' 'start>=1000' 'stop<9000' \
         --any 'sample_?_count>100' \
-        > fingerprint_filtered.gff
+        -o fingerprint_filtered.gff.gz

-Where ``fingerprint.gff`` is a gff file and ``fingerprint_filtered.gff`` is a filtered version of that file.
+Where ``fingerprint.gff.gz`` is a gff file compressed with gzip and ``fingerprint_filtered.gff.gz`` is a filtered version of that file.

 The above example is evaluated as follows: the "all" context will select only feature from chromosome 1 that are in the interval 1000-8999.
-The "any" context contains a filter with the wildcard "?" which will expand the filter to match multiple samples and evaluate each of the resulting filters e.g.: with three samples it would expand to the equivilent of ``--any 'sample_0_count>100' 'sample_1_count>100' 'sample_2_count>100'``.
+The "any" context contains a filter with the wildcard "?" which will expand the filter to match multiple samples and evaluate each of the resulting filters e.g.: with three samples it would expand to the equivalent of ``--any 'sample_0_count>100' 'sample_1_count>100' 'sample_2_count>100'``.
 Therefore the full command would select features where any one of the samples contains more than 100 reads, from within the interval chr:1000-8999.

 Arguments:

+-  A gff (3) file to be filtered.
+If ``-`` is specified then gff lines will be read (in plain text) from standard in.
 -  ``--all`` filters to apply to apply in the "all" context.
 These should take the form ``'<column><operator><value>'``
 -  ``--any`` filters to apply to apply in the "any" context.
 These should take the form ``'<column><operator><value>'``
+-  ``-o/--output`` a file to write the data to.
+By default ``-`` the data are written to standard out.
+If the data  are written to a file, this file will be compressed with gzip or bz2 based on the files extension e.g. ``.gff.gz`` or ``.gff.bz2``.